Pentium Dual-Core: Yonah

 The first processors using the brand appeared in notebook computers in early 2007.
 Those processors, named Pentium T2060, T2080, and T2130, had the 32-bit Pentium M-derived Yonah core, and closely resembled the Core Duo T2050 processor with the exception of having 1 MB of L2 cache instead of 2 MB.
-All three of them had a 533 MHz front-side bus (FSB) connecting the CPU with the synchronous dynamic random-access memory (SDRAM).
+All three of them had a 533 MHz front-side bus (FSB) connecting the CPU with the double-data rate synchronous dynamic random-access memory (DDR SDRAM).
 Intel developed the Pentium Dual-Core at the request of laptop manufacturers.

 Allendale

 Subsequently, on June 3, 2007, Intel released the desktop Pentium Dual-Core branded processors known as the Pentium E2140 and E2160.
 An E2180 model was released later in September 2007.
 These processors support the Intel 64 extensions, being based on the newer, 64-bit Allendale core with Core microarchitecture.
-These closely resembled the Core 2 Duo E4300 processor with the exception of having 1 MB of L2 cache instead of 2 MB.
+These closely resembled the Core 2 Duo E4300 processor, with the exception of having 1 MB of L2 cache instead of 2 MB.
 Both of them had an 800 MHz front-side bus (FSB).
 They targeted the budget market above the Intel Celeron (Conroe-L single-core series) processors featuring only 512 KB of L2 cache.
 Such a step marked a change in the Pentium brand, relegating it to the budget segment rather than its former position as a mainstream or premium brand.